AlbertoFDR/web-security-class/website/source/introduction/learning-path.md

 ### Mental Health

 Last but certainly not least, I'd like to touch on the subject of mental health.
 Learning cybersecurity or web security content isn't a sprint; it's more like a marathon.
 At times, the abundance of concepts to learn can be overwhelming, leading to comparisons with experts in the field without knowing their background.
 I recommend to see the following video by LiveOverflow ([link](https://www.youtube.com/watch?v=AMMOErxtahk)) about enjoying the path and this another about starting in Hacking ([link](https://www.youtube.com/watch?v=2TofunAI6fU)).
 Moreover, there are instances where dedicating excessive time to learning in this field can lead to burnout.
 It's crucial to strike a balance between immersion in the subject and maintaining a healthy pace to avoid mental and physical exhaustion.
+Also, I recommend reading this [blog post from Azeria](https://azeria-labs.com/the-importance-of-deep-work-the-30-hour-method-for-learning-a-new-skill/).

 ![meme](/introduction/learning-path/meme.jpg)